 It is normal to gain weight during your pregnancy.
 This is due to the growth of the baby and placenta (afterbirth).

 A healthy weight gain helps your womb, placenta and baby to grow.
-But you should avoid gaining too much weight during pregnancy.
+But it's important to manage your weight during pregnancy.

-If you are a healthy weight before you become pregnant, expect to gain 0.5kg per week in the second and third trimesters.
+If you have a healthy weight before you become pregnant, expect to gain 0.5kg per week in the second and third trimesters.

-If you are underweight, you may need to gain more weight.
-If you are pregnant with more than one baby, such as a twin pregnancy, then you may also need to gain more weight.
+If you had underweight before you were pregnant, you may need to gain more weight.
+If you are pregnant with more than 1 baby, such as a twin pregnancy, then you may also need to gain more weight.

 Why healthy weight gain is important

-You and your baby will both benefit if you maintain a healthy weight.
+You and your baby will both benefit if you maintain a healthy weight gain.

 Benefits for your baby of a healthy weight gain